zbarovsky/encounter-tracker/README.md

 | GET | monster/create | user creates own monster and adds to a specific encounter |
 | POST | monster/ | add monsters name, initiative, and health to database to be accessed by encounter list |

+* also all the auth routes we had already created.

 ## Roadblocks
 * A lot to complete in a week
 * It's a lot of pages to build